technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 ## Supplementry - Exercise 8 - Implement Multi agent orchestration in Copilot Studio

->[!Alert] This exercise can be performed when the Leave Management agent is published.
+>[!Alert] This exercise can be performed only when the Leave Management agent is published.

 Rather than relying on a single agent to do everything—or managing disconnected agents in silos—organizations can now build multi-agent